OUIDEAS/LibreVNASniffer/README.md

 ## `bayesianOpt.py`

-*Entry point for Bayesian optimization of model parameters.* (You may want to describe this more.)
+*Entry point for Bayesian optimization of model parameters.*

 ---